New Mexico State Road 152

 State Road 152 (NM 152) is a 66.067 mi state highway in the US state of New Mexico.
 NM 152's western terminus is in Santa Clara, at U.S. Route 180 (US 180) and NM 152's eastern terminus is at NM 187 south of Caballo.

 Route description

 NM 152 begins at an intersection with US 180 in Santa Clara and begins traveling east.
 It then intersects NM 356 in Hanover.
 Then roughly 10 mi later it intersects NM 35 and then NM 61 in San Lorenzo.
 Then 32 mi further eastward it intersects NM 27 in Hillsboro.
 17 mi past Hillsboro, NM 152 intersects I-25 and US 85 before reaching its eastern terminus as NM 187 south of Caballo.

 History

-In 2014, NN 152 suffered significant damage from Hurricane Norbert, with portions of the road washed away and debris covering large stretches of road.
+In 2014, NM 152 suffered significant damage from Hurricane Norbert, with portions of the road washed away and debris covering large stretches of road.
 Due to the severity of damage, the New Mexico Department of Transportation closed the road indefinitely and stated it could be more than a month until it was re-opened.